-In 1795, the British occupied the Cape as a strategic base against the French, thus controlling the sea route to the East.
+In 1795, the British occupied the Cape as a strategic base against the French, controlling the sea route to the East.

 After a brief reversion to the Dutch in the course of the Napoleonic wars, it was retaken in 1806 and kept by Britain in the post-war settlement of territorial claims.
+The closed and regulated economic system of the Dutch period was swept away as the Cape Colony was integrated into the dynamic international trading empire of industrialising Britain.